-- 26. Later in the evening on November 14, violence erupted, as four police officers were injured and over twenty-one arrests were made, including destruction of property, carrying a pistol without a license, inciting violence, and disorderly conduct. - 27.
-On December 12, 2020, Trump followers again gathered in Washington, D.C., for a second "Million MAGA March," (though again, the actual number of Trump followers who attended was in the thousands).
-Again, Trump supported the rally, tweeting on the morning of December 12, "WE HAVE JUST BEGUN TO FIGHT!!!"
+- 31. Later in the evening on November 14, violence erupted, as four police officers were injured and over twenty-one arrests were made, including for destruction of property, carrying a pistol without a license, inciting violence, and disorderly conduct. - 32.
+On December 10, 2020, Trump tweeted, "This is going to escalate dramatically.
+This is a very dangerous moment in our history."
+He was quoting one of his supporters. - 33.
+On December 12, 2020, Trump followers again gathered in Washington, D.C., for a second "Million MAGA March," (though, again, the actual number of Trump followers

-- 28. As before, members of far right-wing hate groups appeared at the second "Million MAGA March," and Trump followers clashed with D.C. police, at least eight of whom were injured.
+- who attended was in the thousands).
+Again, Trump supported the rally, tweeting on the morning of December 12, "WE HAVE JUST BEGUN TO FIGHT!!!" - 34.
+As before, members of far right-wing hate groups appeared at the second "Million MAGA March," and Trump followers clashed with D.C. police, at least eight of whom were injured.
 Four people were stabbed.
-The police made over thirty arrests including ten arrests for assault on a police officer, eleven arrests for simple assault, one arrest for assault with a deadly weapon, and two arrests for possession of a prohibited weapon. - 29.
-Officials warned Trump that his incendiary rhetoric about the election could cause injury or death, but he persisted.
-On December 1, 2020, as Trump placed increasing pressure on Georgia election officials to overturn the state's results which favored Joe Biden, one official, Gabriel Sterling, gave a press conference in which he reported on death threats made to Georgia election workers, and addressed Trump, saying, "Mr. President, you have not condemned these actions This has to stop Stop inspiring people to commit potential acts of violence.
+The police made over thirty arrests, including ten arrests for assault on a police officer, eleven arrests for simple assault, one arrest for assault with a deadly weapon, and two arrests for possession of a prohibited weapon. - or death, but he persisted.
+On December 1, 2020, as Trump placed increasing pressure on Georgia election officials to overturn the state's results which favored Joe Biden, one Republican Georgia official, Gabriel Sterling, gave a press conference in which he reported on death threats made to Georgia election workers, and addressed Trump, saying, "Mr. President, you have not condemned these actions This has to stop Stop inspiring people to commit potential acts of violence.
 Someone is going to get shot, someone is going to get killed.
 And it's not right."
-Despite this, Trump never condemned the threats made against Georgia election officials, and four days before the January 6 insurrection, he implored Georgia Secretary of State Brad Raffensperger during a phone call to throw out enough lawfully cast votes to swing the election in his favor. - 30.
-As his efforts with state officials and in the courts failed, Trump began to focus onJanuary 6, 2021, the date Congress was set to count the state-certified election results. - 31.
-On December 15, 2020, the Trump campaign made payments to Event Strategies Inc., the firm that would be named as the production vendor on the permit application for the January 6 rally on the Ellipse. - 32.
-On December 19, 2020, Trump began promoting a January 6 rally to his followers:
+Despite this, Trump never condemned the threats made against Georgia election officials, and four days before the January 6 insurrection, he implored Georgia Secretary of State Brad Raffensperger to "find" enough votes to swing the election in his favor. - 36.
+As his efforts with state officials and in the courts failed, Trump began to focus on January 6, 2021, the date Congress was set to count the state-certified election results. - 37.
+On December 15, 2020, the Trump campaign made payments to Event Strategies Inc., the firm that would be named as the production vendor on the permit application for the January 6 rally on the Ellipse.

+38. On December 19, 2020, Trump began promoting a January 6 rally to his followers: